B2B meaning explained: definition, examples, and how it works

 B2B encompasses several business types that support each other.
 Understanding these categories helps you see where your business fits:

-- Resellers: Buy finished goods in bulk and sell to other businesses (for example, wholesalers selling to retailers)
+- Resellers: buy finished goods in bulk and sell to other businesses (for example, wholesalers selling to retailers, or dropshipping suppliers)

 B2B e-commerce

-- Automate procuring: Streamline repeat purchases with scheduled orders and pre-approved suppliers
+- Automated procurement: streamline repeat purchases with scheduled orders and pre-approved suppliers

-- Integrate with accounting software: Sync orders and invoices directly with your financial systems
+- Accounting software integration: sync orders and invoices directly with your financial systems

-For small businesses, B2B e-commerce reduces manual ordering and speeds up how you procure goods, and its value is so high that 87% of B2B buyers will pay more to a supplier with an excellent e-commerce portal.
+For small businesses, B2B e-commerce reduces manual ordering and speeds up how you procure goods.
+Its value is so high that 87% of B2B buyers will pay more to a supplier with an excellent e-commerce portal.

 B2B sales

-- Longer sales cycles: Deals often take 3–12 months due to multiple decision-makers and approval processes
+- Longer sales cycles: deals often take 3 to 12 months due to multiple decision-makers and approval processes; mid-market B2B deals averaged 6.2 months in 2024, with enterprise deals stretching 7 to 9 months

 Understanding B2B sales helps you set realistic timelines and build the relationships needed to close deals.